BeatAroundTheBuscher/BeatAroundTheBuscher.github.io/Jagged_Alliance_2/FAQ.md

 Q: When my spy attacks even an admin manages to interrupt and kill them!

-A: It seems like that the game will give a hefty malus to Mercs who do "suspicious activities" including to apply a knife to an enemy.
+A: It seems like that the game will give a hefty malus to Mercs who do "suspicious activities".
+This includes applying a knife to an enemy.
 It seems to work better if you do not attack in real-time mode but instead press CTRL + T to force turn based mode.
 You may need to remove the disguise in the $ screen first for best effects, before you plunge the knife into Deidranna's troops.

 ---